wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/protect-identities-azure-active-directory/includes/7-implement-multi-factor-authentication.md

  -  If you have Azure AD Premium or Enterprise Mobility + Security licenses, you already have Azure MFA.
 Your organization doesn't need anything additional to extend the two-step verification capability to all users.
 You only need to assign a license to a user, and then you can turn on MFA.
  -  When setting up MFA, consider the following tips:

-     -  Do not create a per-authentication Multifactor Auth Provider.
+     -  Don't create a per-authentication Multi-Factor Auth Provider.
 If you do, you could end up paying for verification requests from users that already have licenses.
-     -  If you don't have enough licenses for all your users, you can create a per-user Multifactor Auth Provider to cover the rest of your organization.
+     -  If you don't have enough licenses for all your users, you can create a per-user Multi-Factor Auth Provider to cover the rest of your organization.
-     -  Azure AD Connect is only required if you are synchronizing your on-premises Active Directory environment with an Azure AD directory.
-If you use an Azure AD directory that is not synchronized with an on-premises instance of Active Directory, you do not need Azure AD Connect.
+     -  Azure AD Connect is only required if you're synchronizing your on-premises Active Directory environment with an Azure AD directory.
+If you use an Azure AD directory that isn't synchronized with an on-premises instance of Active Directory, you don't need Azure AD Connect.

 ### Enable MFA for a single Azure AD user